jesstytam/specieshindex/README.md

 ### Connecting to Scopus

-Make sure you are connected to the internet via your institute’s provider or acquire a VPN from them if you are working from home.
+Make sure you are connected to the internet via institutional access or acquire a VPN from your institution if you are working from home.
 Alternatively, the functions will also run if you are already a subscriber of Scopus.